 To be promoted to candidacy, students must have:

 - Passed their major field comprehensive examination with satisfactory pass or higher and must pass their minor field comprehensive examination with a bare pass or higher

 - Taken at least 48 credits of coursework

 - Secured approval of a dissertation prospectus by a committee of at least three faculty and successfully defended that prospectus

 - Fulfilled all other degree requirements (such as research tools and methods)

 In addition, student's performance in coursework must indicate probable success at the dissertation stage.
 Passing examinations at the minimum level does not necessarily provide this indication.

 Dissertation Defense Guidelines

-Please see our dedicated page for rules, requirements and procedures regarding the dissertation defense.
+Please see the section of our PhD policies page concerning rules, requirements and procedures for the dissertation defense.